TestudoAquatilis/sat-shell/README.md

 # Usage

+For getting a list of available special commands in the shell type

+> help

-To see an example for usage there is a tcl-script you can source in the shell with
+To see an example for usage there are tcl-scripts you can source in the shell with

-> source examples/examples/zelda-puzzle.tcl
+> source examples/examples/sudoku.tcl

 or execute directly with

-> ./sat-shell examples/zelda-puzzle.tcl
+> ./sat-shell --script examples/sudoku.tcl

-It solves a puzzle of some probably well known game and prints the solution.
+It solves a sudoku puzzle and prints the solution.

 # License